Lacrosse Coaching Staff

-Amy Long enters her fourth season as the head lacrosse coach at Saint Mary's College in the 2016-17 academic year.
+Amy Long enters her fifth season as the head lacrosse coach at Saint Mary's in the 2017-18 academic year.

 During the Belles' inaugural season of lacrosse in 2014, Long coached the team to a decisive win over Illinois Tech and also guided the program to their first conference win in program history with an overtime victory against Trine.
 Long had a member of the team recognized as MIAA Defensive Player of the Week and the Belles later earned IWLCA Honor Squad status for their academic success.